Author Richard Smith introduces us to The Darziods’ Stone:

 Richard has done an admirable job of weaving seeming disparate elements into a wild and action filled tale that spans 200 years!
 I have a firm policy against spoiling a good read, so I cannot say more about the story.

 The writing is above average, Richard does a good job of keeping the point of view clear, and there is little or no confusion.
-I love the balance of action, introspection, and dialog.
-I did find quite a few spelling errors, some missing words, and some excess words.
+I love the balance of action, narration and dialogue.

 You can follow Richard Smith: